yashikam19/crustdata-bot/README.md

 *  `Selenium` is used for scraping content from the website, including content from toggles, headers, hyperlinks, code blocks, and tables.
-* `Chroma DB` is used as vector database to store, ingest and query documents.
+* `Chroma DB` is used as vector database to store, ingest, and retrieve documents using vector based similarity search.
+* The application uses OpenAI's `gpt-4o-mini` model for generation.

 ## ⚡ Quickstart Guide